watscho/express-mongodb-rest-api-boilerplate/README.md

 - In the search bar, type "Prettier" and select the first result that appears.
 - Click the "Install" button to install Prettier.
 - Repeat step 4 and 5 to install ESLint.
-- Alternatively, you can install Prettier and ESLint using the Visual Studio Code Marketplace:

 ### API Structure